 When starting your project in ALM Octane, add users to spaces and workspaces.

 After you create users, assign roles and permissions to them.
-For details, see Assign roles and permissions.
+For details, see Roles and permissions.

 This section provides an overview of user-related tasks and who can perform them.